 We have depended, and expect to continue to depend, upon a relatively small number of customers for a significant percentage of our total revenues.
-During the three months ended September 24, 2010 and September 25, 2009, we had four customers and five customers, respectively, that each contributed 10% or more of our total revenues, and such customers together accounted for 57% and 72%, respectively, of our total revenues during the periods.
-Dependence on a limited number of customers means that a reduction in orders from, a loss of, or other adverse actions by any one of these customers could have an adverse effect on our revenues.
+During the three months ended September 30, 2011 and September 24, 2010, we had four customers that each contributed 10% or more of our total revenues.
+These customers together accounted for 57% and 57% of our total revenues, respectively, during the periods.
+Dependence on a limited number of customers means that a reduction in orders from, a loss of, or other adverse actions by any one of these customers could have an adverse effect on our business, operating results and share price.
+For example, on July 1, 2011, Oclaro, Inc. delivered a notice of termination to us under our volume supply agreement, stating that they are currently in discussions with multiple third party manufacturers, including Fabrinet, for one or more of such third party manufacturers to manufacture those products that are currently being manufactured by Fabrinet under our supply agreement.
+Pursuant to the notice of termination, our supply agreement will terminate on December 31, 2011.
+From July 8, 2011, following Oclaro's announcement of the termination of our volume supply agreement, through July 14, 2011, our share price on the NYSE declined approximately 22%.

 Further, our customer concentration increases the concentration of our accounts receivable and our exposure to payment default by any of our key customers.
 Many of our existing and potential customers have substantial debt burdens, have experienced financial distress or have static or declining revenues.
 Certain of our customers have gone out of business, been acquired, or announced their withdrawal from segments of the optics market.
 We generate significant accounts payable and inventory for the services that we provide to our customers, which could expose us to substantial and potentially unrecoverable costs if we do not receive payment from our customers.